-On the hunt for the best Blue Microphones Yeti deals?
-You’ve come to the right place.
-Sometimes, a single product can define an entire category.
-The Blue Yeti series of desktop USB microphones is one such product range, achieving near-total ubiquity in the streaming, vlogging and podcasting spaces thanks to its plug-and-play simplicity.
+If you're on the lookout for the best Blue Microphones Yeti deals right now then you've come to the right place.
+The Blue Yeti series of desktop USB microphones has achieved near-total ubiquity in the streaming, vlogging and podcasting spaces thanks to its plug-and-play simplicity.

 - Our pick of the best podcasting microphones for all budgets

 Over time, Blue Microphones has expanded its range in a significant way, with a broader selection covering different sizes, functionality and budgets.
 From mics designed specifically for gamers through to hybrid mics which can connect to traditional sources as well as your laptop or PC; there is now a Yeti mic to meet the different needs of today’s broad landscape of content creators, regardless of the content they end up creating.

-In this guide we’ve found some of the best Blue Microphones Yeti deals online right now.
-If you haven’t already, you can see for yourself why Blue is still one of the biggest names in USB microphones, and maybe you'll grab yourself a cheap Blue Yeti mic deal at the same time.
+Here, we’ve found some of the best Blue Microphones Yeti deals online right now.
+If you haven’t already, you can read for yourself why Blue is still one of the biggest names in USB microphones, and maybe you'll grab yourself a cheap Blue Yeti mic deal at the same time.

 Best Blue Microphones Yeti deals: Meet the mics